emecon21/Packet-Tracer-Labs/dhcp/README.md

 # DHCP Configuration Lab

 ## Overview
-This lab demonstrates how to configure a Cisco Router as a **DHCP server** in Packet Tracer to automatically assign IP addresses to network devices
+This lab demonstrates how to configure a Cisco Router as a **DHCP server** in Packet Tracer to automatically assign IP addresses to network devices.

 ## Steps I Followed
 1. Network Topology Setup